Prag8855/aab/frontend/content/guides/leaving-germany.md

 ---
 Title: How to leave Germany
-Description: Instructions for leaving Germany and moving to another country
+Description: Instructions for leaving Germany and moving to another country.
-Date_created: 2026-01-01
+Date_created: 2026-01-21
 ---

-This is a checklist for leaving Germany, and moving to another country.
+This checklist helps you move from Germany to another country.

 {% include "_blocks/tableOfContents.html" %}